 Follow the directions (PDF) for how to set up your account and access SPIN.

-Provided by UNCW Office of Sponsored Programs, SPIN Global Suite is the single solution for Researchers and Principal Investigators who desire to spend less time doing the arduous and labor-intensive steps of searching for grant funding, but still be presented with ideally-suited and perfectly matched funding opportunities.[Details]
+Provided by UNCW Office of Sponsored Programs and Research Compliance, SPIN Global Suite is the single solution for Researchers and Principal Investigators who desire to spend less time doing the arduous and labor-intensive steps of searching for grant funding, but still be presented with ideally-suited and perfectly matched funding opportunities.[Details]

 Historic books and periodicals published by UNCW or about UNCW are available through the Internet Archive.
 Titles include: the Campus Communique faculty and staff bulletin, Code of Student Life and Student Handbook, Fledgling yearbook, Undergraduate and Graduate catalogs, and UNCW Magazine.[Details]